 - 5 Steps to SEO Content

-Why Do I Need to be Able to Write SEO Friendly Content?
+Why Do You Need to be Able to Write SEO Friendly Content?

-I’ve seen it happen many times in the past… a web designer/developer will say to a business owner “Will you be providing the copy for the website?”
+We’ve seen it happen many times in the past… a web designer/developer will say to a business owner “Will you be providing the copy for the website?”
 And the business owner says “No problem!
 I could write for days.”
-When it comes to actually providing the copy to the web designer/developer, there are huge roadblocks and delays to the project.
+But when it comes to actually providing the copy to the web designer/developer, there are huge roadblocks and delays to the project.

 The writing process really highlights where there are missing gaps in your business or in the business owner’s.
 Going through the process is good and necessary for the long term success of your company, but it can take way more time than anyone ever imagined.

 The bigger the company is, the more removed the person writing the content is from the ownership of the company and the less of a problem this is.
 But for very small business owners or even business owners who are just starting out, overcoming this identity issue can be a huge stumbling block.
 So this article is written for those people.
 We hope to make it very simple, eliminating the overwhelm!

 What is SEO Friendly Content?

 First, let’s define SEO.
 SEO stands for Search Engine Optimization.
 This simply means optimizing your content to make it easy for search engines to find it.